arku1213/RL-FinMath-Causality/Challenges.md

-- When changing the reward from -100 to -20, the reward only stays at -20 (for the most part) - why is this?

-- In attempting to find the hedge ratio, B and fair price within the Replication case, we get approximately:

---- Final policy at S0 ---
-Δ (mean) = 0.5541, std = 0.1184
-B (mean) = -39.7905, std = 13.2875
-Implied fair price X = Δ \* S0 + B = 15.6167
-Mean abs replication error over 1000 sims: 6.137924

-We can see that there are large errors which we want to reduce

-- In attempting to find the hedge ratio, B and fair price within the Super Replication case, we get approximately:
-  --- Final policy at S0 ---
-  Δ (mean) = -1543.1360, std = 592.3601
-  B (mean) = -1400.3784, std = 48447.3906
-  Implied fair price X = Δ \* S0 + B = -155713.9771

-Which is way off

 ################################################################################################################################

 Replication case: After changing to 1.5 million episodes, updating to batch size of 256 and decreasing entropy and policy and values, we get